 An accompanying HHS document offers more details on the department’s spending and proposed changes to programs under the budget proposal.

 The proposal calls for significant cuts for Medicaid funding — $920 billion over 10 years — through policy changes that target program financing and waste reduction, including a call to finalize the Medicaid Fiscal Accountability Regulation.

 Other proposals of interest to essential hospitals include:

-- new requirements for covered entities in the 340B Drug Pricing Program, including a user fee, required covered entity reporting of program savings, and expanded rulemaking authority for the Health Resources and Services Administration; and
+- new requirements for covered entities in the 340B Drug Pricing Program, including a user fee and expanded rulemaking authority for the Health Resources and Services Administration; and